-HighLevel charges you an extra $30 for Yext, but the great news is that, similar to Twilio, you can resell it for as much as you want, the usual price agencies charge being around $99.
-It’s another revenue stream for you and it’s potentially a huge SEO boost for your clients.
+HighLevel charges you an extra $30 for Yext, but the great news is that, similar to Twilio, you can resell it for as much as you want.
+The usual price agencies charge is around $99.
+It’s another revenue stream for you, and it’s a potentially huge SEO boost for your clients.

 We’ve been talking about integrations and how they can improve your and your clients’ businesses.
 Here is one more in the line of amazing and useful third-party tools that you can use with HighLevel SaaS: DropInBlog.